 Okay, you really can't make your car last forever.
-But more and more people are moving away from the cycle of buying or leasing new vehicles every 2-3 years, instead electing to save money by keeping their current vehicles in the best running shape possible for the longest period of time.
-The number of 10+ year old cars on the road is higher now than at any point in history.
+But more and more people are moving away from the cycle of buying or leasing new vehicles every 2-3 years, instead electing to save money by keeping their current vehicles in the best-running shape possible for the longest period of time.
+The number of 10+-year-old cars on the road is higher now than at any point in history.

 If you're one of that growing group, we've got some suggestions on things you may not have thought of to keep your car running longer.
 We've banged the drum before on the importance of regular oil changes, so there's no need to rehash that here.
-Here's some other easy things you can do.
+Here are some other easy things you can do.

 Cut down on short trips